luxonis/esp32-spi-message-demo/README.md

 [![SPI ESP32 Interface with DepthAI](https://user-images.githubusercontent.com/32992551/102835329-9bfa2100-43b3-11eb-8cce-ce65cb8e600d.png)](https://www.youtube.com/watch?v=S2xYcVoyPxk "Embedded UseCase of DepthAI")

-And see https://github.com/luxonis/depthai-experiments/tree/master/gen2-spi for pulling off JPEG and/or depth (including cropping on DepthAI) instead of the MobileNetv2-SSD or tinyYOLOv3 metadata shown below.

 ## Building

 The first time you build, the repository submodules need be initialized: